jinmiyoon/CASPER/docs/index.rst

-Casper Documentation
+CASPER Documentation
 ====================

-This is the documentation for Casper.
+This is the documentation for CASPER.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3
    :caption: Getting Started

-   ../README.md
+   readme
-   ../CHANGELOG.md
+   changelog

 .. toctree::
    :maxdepth: 2